NelsenRob/Ticket-Classification/README.md

 # Clasificacion Automatica de Tickets con NLP

-**Classification and Regression Trees** or **CART** are one of the most popular and easy to interpret machine learning algorithms.
-In this project, I build a Decision Tree Classifier to predict the safety of the car.
-I build two models, one with criterion `gini index` and another one with criterion `entropy`.
-I implement Decision Tree Classification with Python and Scikit-Learn.
-I have used the **Car Evaluation Data Set** for this project, downloaded from the UCI Machine Learning Repository website.

 **Descripcion del Problema**
 crear un modelo que pueda clasificar las quejas (complaints) de los clientes en función de los productos/servicios.
 Al hacerlo, puede segregar estos tickets en sus categorías relevantes y, por lo tanto, ayudar en la resolución rápida del problema.